Migrate from a third-party protection service or device to Microsoft Defender for Office 365

-You need to retire your existing third-party protection service, which means you'll ultimately need to point the MX records for your email domains to Microsoft 365.
-When you're done, mail from the internet will flow directly into Microsoft 365 and will be protected exclusively by Exchange Online Protection (EOP) and Defender for Office 365.
+You need to retire your existing third-party protection service, which means you ultimately need to point the MX records for your email domains to Microsoft 365.
+When you're done, mail from the internet flows directly into Microsoft 365 and is protected exclusively by Exchange Online Protection (EOP) and Defender for Office 365.

 Eliminating your existing protection service in favor of Defender for Office 365 is a big step that you shouldn't take lightly, nor should you rush to make the change.
 The guidance in this migration guide will help you transition your protection in an orderly manner with minimal disruption to your users.

 The high-level migration steps are illustrated in the following diagram.
 The actual steps are listed in the section named The migration process later in this article.

 In the IT industry, surprises are generally bad.
 Simply flipping your MX records to point to Microsoft 365 without prior and thoughtful testing will result in many surprises.
 For example:

 - You or your predecessors have likely spent a lot of time and effort customizing your existing protection service for optimal mail delivery (in other words, blocking what needs to be blocked, and allowing what needs to be allowed).
 It's almost a guaranteed certainty that not every customization in your current protection service is required in Defender for Office 365.
 It's also possible that Defender for Office 365 will introduce new issues (allows or blocks) that didn't happen or weren't required in your current protection service.

 - Your help desk and security personnel need to know what to do in Defender for Office 365.
 For example, if a user complains about a missing message, does your help desk know where or how to look for it?
 They're likely familiar with the tools in your existing protection service, but what about the tools in Defender for Office 365?